Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Related Work

-\TOCHECK{Several frameworks exist to simplify code studies on GitHub, but none fully satisfy our requirements.
-Queryable datasets mined from GitHub exist, yet they are either outdated \cite{dyerBoaUltraLargeScale2015}, affected by inconsistencies~\cite{gousios2012ghtorrent}, or rely on GitHub stars \cite{dabicSamplingProjectsGitHub2021,dabicSeartDataHub2024}.
+Several frameworks exist to simplify code studies on GitHub, but none fully satisfy our requirements.
+Queryable datasets mined from GitHub exist, yet they are either outdated \cite{dyerBoaUltraLargeScale2015}, affected by inconsistencies~\cite{gousios2012ghtorrent}, or rely on GitHub stars \cite{dabicSamplingProjectsGitHub2021,dabicSeartDataHub2024} that have been shown to bias results~\cite{majFaultOurStars2024}.
 World of Code~\cite{maWorldCodeEnabling2021} continuously aggregates repositories from multiple sources and could be used to implement parts of our methodology, but it does not expose part of the metadata we require and does not allow downloading of full projects.
 Other frameworks target different aspects of repository analysis.
-CodeDJ~\cite{majCodeDJReproducibleQueries2021} ensures reproducible queries over projects by downloading full project histories, which exceeds our needs and would lead to an excessive amount of data being downloaded; the analysis would also still need to be implemented "from scratch".
+CodeDJ~\cite{majCodeDJReproducibleQueries2021} ensures reproducible queries over projects by downloading full project histories, which exceeds our needs and would lead to an excessive amount of data being downloaded; the analysis would also still need to be implemented ``from scratch''.
 GitCProc~\cite{casalnuovoGitcprocToolProcessing2017} enables keyword searches in commit histories but supports only a limited set of languages and does not exclude comments or string literals, which compromise validity.
 CodeQL~\cite{githubcodeql_2025} offers semantic analysis across multiple languages but requires full-project access, raising scalability concerns.
-Finally, although our methodology and implementation use GitHub as the primary data source, they are not specific to it.
-Both can be extended or adapted to other hosting platforms.}